tpg/deadbolt/README.md

 ```

 ## Drivers
-Deadbolt is designed for simplicity, but sometimes you might need just a little more power.
-Deadbolt provides a simple driver system for sourcing permissions, so you can provide your own custom drivers.
+Deadbolt is designed for simplicity, but sometimes you might need something just a little more flexible.
+Deadbolt uses a simple driver system for sourcing roles and permissions, so you can provide your own custom implementations.
 This can be handy if you really do want to store your permissions in your database.

 Deadbolt includes an `ArrayDriver` by default that sources permissions and roles from the `deadbolt` config.
 If you want to use a custom driver you can do so by passing a new driver instance to the `driver` method before calling `user()`: